Can I Replace Just One Tire on My Car?

 Blowing out a tire can be a hassle.
 You figure that it will be a quick fix — head to the tire shop, pick out the same model (or maybe one that’s a little less expensive?) and boom — you’re done.

 In many cases, you’ll be told that you should really replace all four tires.
 Wait, what?
 The cost just quadrupled and you’re getting rid of three tires that are, as far as you can tell, doing just fine.

 Asking if you can replace just one tire on your car is a common question.
 The short answer is that it depends.
-There are some variables that will help to identify if you can replace 1 tire, 2 tires, or need a set of 4.
+There are some variables that will help to identify if you can replace one tire, two tires, or if you need a set of four.

 First, let’s look at why replacing a tire on your vehicle might be necessary in the first place.

 When Do You Need to Replace a Tire?

 In many cases, the culprit is your tire tread depth.
 Generally, the tread on most new tires ranges from 10/32 to 11/32 of an inch.
 The Virginia State Police say tires must be replaced when the tread depth reaches 2/32 of an inch.

 However, Virginia Tire & Auto mechanics are more cautious.
 We recommend replacing your tires when they get to 4/32 of an inch or lower.
 It’s a question of safety.

 Once tread wears down to below 4/32 of an inch, wet traction becomes a problem.
 Your car may not be able to translate braking into a fast enough stop to prevent a serious accident.
 A couple seconds of stopping time on a wet road can be the difference between stopping short or not in time.